opensearch-project/OpenSearch/README.md

 ## Getting Started

+If you would like to use a binary, unzip and run this project, please see the [Downloads Page](https://opensearch.org/downloads.html).
-If you would like to install or run this project please see the [Developer Guide](https://github.com/opensearch-project/OpenSearch/blob/main/DEVELOPER_GUIDE.md).
-There will be binary distributions coming soon which will enable faster installations.
+If you would like to build, install and run this project please see the [Developer Guide](https://github.com/opensearch-project/OpenSearch/blob/main/DEVELOPER_GUIDE.md).

 ## Guiding Principles